TrongAJTT/TrongAJTT/README.md

 ## ✨ You might be interested in
 - 🖧 [P2Lan Transfer](https://github.com/TrongAJTT/p2lan-transfer) is a simple cross-platform file transfer application that enables direct peer-to-peer communication over local networks.
 Built with Flutter for Windows and Android platforms.
-- 🎲 [Random Please](https://github.com/TrongAJTT/random-please) is a A comprehensive collection of random generators and utilities for daily use - from secure password generation to mathematical calculations and unit conversions.
+- 🎲 [Random Please](https://github.com/TrongAJTT/random-please) is a comprehensive collection of random generators and utilities for daily use – from secure password generation to mathematical calculations and unit conversions.
+- 🔄 [Unit Converters](https://github.com/TrongAJTT/unit-converters) is a versatile tool featuring 10 different random generators and supporting conversions for up to 100 units across various categories.
+Whether you need to convert length, weight, temperature, or more, this app has you covered.
 - 🛢 [Postgres Database Library](https://github.com/TrongAJTT/postgres-database-library) is a small PostgreSQL database library.
 You are running a quick project for your subject at school but not sure how to implement the database?
 Check out this repo to see if your use case is already there.

 ## 📚 Case study projects